danielanywhere/Geometry/README.md

     The catch on using it?
 Only individual 3D points and lines are rendered so far.
 You are invited to get involved if you would like to see this performance potential explode into the mainstream.

+-   **CameraOrtho**.
+An orthographic sibling to the tiny 3D camera, and nearly identical in operation, except for the projection stage.
+The main difference in preparation between the perspective Camera3D and the orthographic CameraOrtho is that in CameraOrtho, you specify a TargetObjectWidth, in host units, instead of a horizontal FieldOfView, in degrees.

 -   **Circle Class**.
 Provides intuitive tools and methods for analyzing and interacting with circles, including slice-based angles, bounding